Smoothing and adaptation of shifted P\'olya Tree ensembles: Proofs

-We proceed as in the proof of Theorem \ref{Master_theorem2}.
-The main difference is that the distributions now allocates positive mass to different resolutions $L$, so that we adapt the sieves.
-Below, we take the union of those sieves we have introduced in the above proof, from low resolution $L=1$ up to some threshold.
-To this effect, we introduce the sequences of depth $L_{1,n}$ and $L_{2,n}$ such that $2^{L_{i,n}}\asymp C_i \left(\frac{n}{\log n}\right)^\frac{1}{2\alpha+1}$ (i.e. it is the closest integer to the solution of this equation) for some constants $C_1$ and $C_2=1$.
+\begin{proof}[Proof of Theorems \ref{Adapt_smooth_theorem2} and \ref{adapt_CPA}] We proceed as in the proof of Theorem \ref{Master_theorem2}, with $\epsilon_n$ as in $\eqref{rate_eps}$.
+The main difference is that the distributions now allocate positive mass to different depth values $L$ so that we adapt the sieves.
+Below, we take the union of sieves similar to those introduced in the above proof, from low resolution $L=1$ up to some threshold.
+To this effect, we introduce the sequences of depth $L_{1,n}$ and $L_{2,n}$ such that $2^{L_{i,n}}\asymp C_i \left(\frac{n}{\log n}\right)^\frac{1}{2\alpha+1}$ (i.e., it is the closest integer to the solution of this equation) for some constants $C_1$ and $C_2=1$.
 The proof then again uses the Theorem \ref{GGV_theo} with an additional term to be controlled, corresponding to the prior mass on the hyperparameter $L$.